 and $A_n(R)$ is given explicitly in terms of sums of integrals of generalized Laguerre polynomials which do not seem to admit relevant simplification.
 The estimate required in Theorem~\ref{thm:1} follows from a lower bound on $A_n(R)$.

 \begin{remark} Note that, while the non-commutativity of the setting is not visible in the formulation of the concentration problem, it can manifest itself in subtle ways.
 The local reproducing formula stated above, for example, is a non-commutative analogue of \eqref{eq:loc-rep-gauss} in the sense that $\widetilde{\gamma}$ is in general not a scalar multiple of $\gamma$, unless it is a rank-one operator.
-While in rank-one settings, the local reproducing formula is equivalent to double orthogonality in concentric domains (\cite{Seip0,LargeSieve,ls-wavelets}), this is not the case for higher rank (see \cite{svela} for double orthogonality in the operator STFT case).
+While in rank-one settings, the local reproducing formula is equivalent to double orthogonality in concentric domains \cite{Seip0,LargeSieve,ls-wavelets}, this is clearly not the case for higher rank operators (when we identify $h_n$ with $h_n\otimes e$, operator double orthogonality holds for Hermite functions, which as a result, are eigenfunctions of operator localization operators in a classical sense \cite{svela}, without any multiplier involved).
 In the discrete variables setting of matrix recovery, the `low rank' of the matrix stands as a non-commutative analogue (for the algebra of matrices) of `sparsity' of vectors \cite{Gross,GrossIEEE}.
 See also~\cite[Section~5]{DKLMcN} for a related notion of sparsity for operators.
 It may be interesting to observe that, in our continuous setting, sparsity for phase space representations of operators, is measured in exactly the same way as sparsity for phase space representations of functions. \end{remark}